-Hive South Yorkshire is the hub for young writer activity in the South Yorkshire region.
+Hive South Yorkshire is the hub for young writer activity (aged 14 to 30) in the South Yorkshire region.

 We are a user-led project, with a young writer steering group that helps to direct our activity.
 We are grassroots and choose to stay small to keep the integrity in our work and ensure what little funds we have go directly to developing young writers.

 Hive was founded by writer, Vicky Morris, in 2016 after many years working as a freelancer in community arts supporting the development of young creatives.
 Here’s the story of how Hive came about.